 The L&PS was originally opened as a steam-powered railway in 1856, but the City of London assumed operations in 1913 and later electrified the line in 1915 into what was a contemporary, high-speed system.

-Although the builders plate states they were built in “Toronto-Peterborough,” all three locomotives were actually built in Erie, Pennsylvania.
-After the locomotives were built on Erie, they were shipped to Peterborough to have the builders plate installed which would technically qualify them as being Canadian-built, thus avoiding import tariffs.
+Although the builders plate state that they were built in “Toronto-Peterborough,” all three locomotives were actually built in Erie, Pennsylvania.
+After the locomotives were built in Erie, they were shipped to Peterborough to have the builders plates installed which would technically qualify them as being Canadian-built, thus avoiding import tariffs.

 #L1 was mainly used for freight service on the L&PS line until its retirement in 1966.
 It was then donated to the Museum of Science and Technology in Ottawa where it remained for almost 30 years.
 In 1995, #L1 was declared surplus by the museum and it was offered to the Elgin County Railway Museum for preservation.